BestTimesToVisit.com Logo

 money

-Embrace the 'local plate lunch' for delicious and affordable meals.
-For around $10-15, you can get a hearty plate with rice, mac salad, and your choice of protein like kalua pig or teriyaki chicken from spots like Rainbow Drive-In on Oahu or Tin Roof on Maui.
+Embrace the 'plate lunch' for an authentic and affordable meal.
+For around $10-15, you can get a hearty portion of rice, mac salad, and your choice of protein like kalua pig or teriyaki chicken from local spots like Rainbow Drive-In or Ono Hawaiian Foods.
 It's a true taste of Hawaii without breaking the bank.

 transport